azure-volition/ml-sys-design/ch_05/README.md

 ### Remove useless features

-> remove feature with lower absolute-value coefficient in clf.coef_
+* remove feature with lower absolute-value coefficient in clf.coef_

-### Dump model for prediction in future
+### Dump model

+* so it can be used to predict new example with training again

 	~~~python
 	import pickle
 	pickle.dump( classifier, open("logreg.dat","w"))